lakejs/lake-docs/guide/introduction.md

 # {{ $frontmatter.title }}

-## What is Lake?

 Lake is a rich text editor for the web.
-It aims to be a user-friendly editor, and provides an easy-to-use programming interface to allow further extension.
+It aims to be a feature-rich editor, and provides an easy-to-use programming interface to allow further extension.

-## Why create Lake?
+## Why?

-With hundreds of editors already available on the Internet, creating another one might seem unnecessary.
-But if you closely compare these editors, you will find that they can be categorized into just two types.
+There are already hundreds of editors available on the internet, creating another one might seem like a waste of time.
+But when you need an editor, if you take a close look at these editors, you will find that they can usually be categorized into just two types.

-* Insufficient type: These editors might lack essential features that your product needs.
-To meet these needs, you have to spend a lot of time to customize or develop additional features.
-And the people who do this work need to have advanced programming skills.
+* Insufficient type: These editors might lack some essential features you need.
+To meet what you need, you have to spend a lot of time to customize or develop these features, and the people who do this work need to have advanced programming skills.

-* Commercial type: These editors usually come with a lot of features, but they are often hard to customize and have slow loading because of their large size.
-Plus, you need to buy a commercial license to fully integrate them into your product, or you will face some limitations.
+* Commercial type: These editors usually come with a lot of features, but they are often with complex layers, so it is very difficult to customize them.
+Most importantly, integrating them into a commercial product needs to buy a commercial license, or you will face some limitations.

-Lake aims to be a feature-rich, lightweight editor and is released under the MIT license, which puts very few restrictions on commercial use.
+Lake's goal is to provide as many features as we can, and it is released under the MIT license, which allows for commercial use.